 This 3-day itinerary for Olympic National Park will provide you with all the details you need to know for your weekend getaway!
 Olympic National Park is located in the state of Washington’s Olympic Peninsula in the United States.
 The national park is home to several different ecosystems, from mountain peaks to rainforests.

 Perhaps one of the most diverse National Parks in the country, the park covers nearly a million acres of land.
 Olympic National Park protects wilderness, thousands of years of human history, and landscapes of glacier-capped mountains, old-growth rainforests, plus over 70 miles of ocean coastline!

 Here’s your 3-Day Itinerary for Olympic National Park!

-From left to right is Kaytee, Logan, Grace, and half of me.
-Let me explain…Well this trip, I was setting up my tripod/timer all that jazz- guy drives by and yells out his window “you can’t park there!
+From left to right are Kaytee, Logan, Grace, and half of me.
+Let me explain…Well this trip, I was setting up my tripod/timer and all that jazz- a guy drives by and yells out his window “You can’t park there!
 MOVE!” …whoops.
 I had no idea we couldn’t park there… better make this quick.
-So I hit the shutter button and ran backwards…hoping that maybe I’d make it in time to get this in one shot.
+So I hit the shutter button and ran backward…hoping that maybe I’d make it in time to get this in one shot.
 Above is the result of that one shot.